 How Is Legal Malpractice Proven?

 In order to prove there has been conduct below the standard of care, or a breach of the duty of care, you must show that the attorney’s that caused financial harm actions are not just poor case preparation and strategy, but are instead errors that ethical, reasonable lawyers would not make.
-Also, a finding of legal malpractice requires proof regarding what would have happened if the attorney had not been negligent or fraudulent.
+Also, a finding of legal malpractice requires proof regarding what would have happened if the attorney had not breaded standard of case.
 This search for causation requires knowledgeable and skilled representation with experience in research and discovery as well as at trial.
 These cases are defended by some of the best lawyers insurance companies can buy and each requires expert testimony.

 With more than five decades of combined experience with attorney malpractice cases and litigation, our principal attorneys can provide a painstakingly thorough review of the facts in the original case.
 Our primary objectives will be to find the evidence necessary to prove legal malpractice, and then be strong advocates for your case at trial.